 Provide full correspondence details here including e-mail for the *corresponding author

+Word count:

-Harvest of the Month for Early Childhood Education: Parent Perspectives
+Harvest of the Month for Early Childhood Education: Parental Perspectives

-The purpose of this research brief is to report on the impact of Harvest of the Month (HOM) for Early Care and Education (ECE) at home to better understand parent perspectives and influences on children’s nutrition behavior.
-Harvest of the Month (HOM) is a farm to school programming strategy that features a locally grown food in at least one nutrition and agriculture lesson, taste test activity, and a snack or meal recipe each month.
-This exploratory study used a survey research design to gather parent perspectives during pilot implementation of HOM for ECE during the 2017 – 2018 school year.
+This research brief reports on the impact of Harvest of the Month (HOM) for Early Care and Education (ECE) at home to better understand parental perspectives and influences on children’s nutrition behavior.
+HOM is a farm-to-school programming strategy that features locally grown food in at least one lesson on nutrition and agriculture, a taste-test activity, and a snack or meal recipe each month.
+This exploratory study relied on a survey to gather data on parental perspectives during the pilot implementation of HOM for ECE in the 2017 – 2018 school year.
 The survey was delivered electronically.
-Twenty-one parents from a campus-based preschool program in the northwest United States reported procurement and consumption of HOM foods at home.
-Findings suggest that a variety of HOM foods are being served and consumed at home.
-Parents in this study placed more importance on knowing where food comes from rather than serving local foods.
-Further, parents’ knowledge of farm to ECE, reported food purchasing at farmer’s markets, and participation in community-supported agriculture (CSA) programs were limited, suggesting a need for continued targeted parent education that could have a positive effect of families’ healthy eating.
+A total of 21 parents from a campus-based preschool program in the northwest United States reported on the procurement and consumption of HOM food at home.
+The findings suggest that a variety of HOM foods are being served and consumed at home.
+The parents placed greater importance on knowing where the food comes from rather than merely serving local food.
+The parents’ knowledge of farm to ECE, food purchases at farmer’s markets, and participation in community-supported agricultural programs were limited, suggesting the need for continued targeted parental education, which can have a positive effect on the families’ healthy eating habits.

-Keywords: Harvest of the Month; early childhood nutrition; family nutrition; parent education
+Keywords: Harvest of the Month; early childhood nutrition; family nutrition; parental education

 Introduction

-The farm to school movement aims to change community health outcomes by engaging schools and early care and education (ECE) sites in three core elements: local food procurement, education, and gardening.
-Harvest of the Month (HOM) is an approach to farm to school programming that has been successful in increasing knowledge, promoting positive attitudes, and increasing local food consumption in K-12 settings (Margolin et al., 2018; Yoder et al., 2014).
-In Montana, HOM seeks to increase exposure and support local producers of Montana grown foods.
-HOM programming features a locally grown food in at least one nutrition and agriculture

-lesson, taste test activity, and a snack or meal recipe each month at school.
-Programming is further supported by the distribution of ready-to-use materials, including posters and newsletters for cafeteria and classroom environments, and parent newsletters.
-In recent years, HOM has expanded its reach, with content and resources available in many states, including California, Georgia, Illinois, Montana, South Carolina, and Vermont.
-To promote connections between local agriculture, increase the availability of nutritious foods, and influence eating behaviors in the early years of life, HOM has expanded to include ECE programs, therefore broadening the reach from K-12 settings to include young children and their families.
+The farm-to-school movement aims to change community health outcomes by engaging schools and Early Care and Education (ECE) sites in three core areas: local food procurement, education, and gardening.
+Harvest of the Month (HOM) is an approach centered on farm-to-school programming that has been successful in increasing knowledge, promoting positive attitudes, and increasing local food consumption in K-12 settings (Margolin et al., 2018; Yoder et al., 2014).
+In Montana, HOM seeks to increase exposure and support local producers and the food they grow.
+HOM programming features a locally grown food in at least one lesson on nutrition and agriculture, a taste-test activity, and a snack or meal recipe each month at school.
+Programming is supported by the distribution of ready-to-use materials, including posters and newsletters for cafeterias and classrooms, and newsletters for parents.
+In recent years, HOM has expanded its reach, with content and resources available in many states including California, Georgia, Illinois, Montana, South Carolina, and Vermont.
+To promote connections between local agriculture, increase the availability of nutritious food, and influence eating behaviors in the early years of life, HOM has expanded to include ECE programs, thus broadening the reach from K-12 settings to include younger children and their families.